-Camellia Hana Jiman produces sizable semi-double flowers in white with a ribbon of pink to the edges.
-It is a slow growing upright to spreading shrub.
-With age it can become a small tree with oval glossy leaves and profuse winter to spring blooming in milder climates.
-Camellia Hana Jiman need acidic well-drained soil and should be planted high (with the trunk base well above the soil line) in a protected climate free from extended heavy freezes.
-Mulching helps to keep roots cool.
+Camellia Hana Jiman Shrubs produce sizable semi-double flowers in white with a ribbon of pink to the edges.
+It is a slow-growing, upright-to-spreading shrub.
+With age, it can become a small tree with oval, glossy leaves and profuse winter-to-spring blooming in milder climates.
+Camellia Hana Jiman needs acidic well-drained soil and should be planted high (with the trunk base well above the soil line) in a protected environment free from extended heavy freezes.